Frequently Asked Questions (FAQs)

 Questions about BC Medical Services Plan (MSP)

 The SFSS/GSS Health and Dental Plan is a secondary plan which you may be automatically enrolled in.
-You will pay for this plan on your student account but you must have a primary plan (either guard.me@SFU or MSP) to use it.
+You will pay for this plan on your student account but you must have a primary plan (either guard.me@SFU or BC MSP) to use it.
 The plans work together to help you avoid unexpected costs.
-For example, you would use your Carecard (MSP) to visit a doctor, and use your Student Society Plan to purchase medicine prescribed by the doctor at a reduced cost.
+For example, you would use your BC MSP (BC Services Card or CareCard) to visit a doctor, and use your Student Society Plan to purchase medicine prescribed by the doctor at a reduced cost.

-How do I use my Carecard (BC Medical Services Plan)?
+How do I use my BC Services Card (or CareCard)?

-When you visit SFU’s Health and Counselling Services, or any doctor's office or hospital in BC, simply show your valid Carecard to receive treatment (at no additional cost for benefits covered by MSP.)
+When you visit SFU’s Health and Counselling Services, any doctor's office or hospital in BC, simply show your valid BC Services Card (or CareCard) to receive treatment at no additional cost for benefits covered by BC MSP.

 Where can I find out more information about BC MSP?